How We Built a 1.5-Meter Minigun for a Video Game Expo

 It turned out just like the one in the game.

-The customer took delivery of the finished article and it jetted off to the conference in Los Angeles.
+The customer collected the finished model and sent it to the conference in Los Angeles.

 The final result

-To speed things up, we printed the separate parts of the gun on several printers at once.
+To speed up production, we printed different parts on several machines at once.

 MakerBot Replicator Z18